sismo-core/sismo-connect-onchain-verifier/README.md

 </div>

-zkConnect onchain verifier is a Solidity library that allows you to verify the zk-proofs of your zkConnect Application onchain.
+sismoConnect onchain verifier is a Solidity library that allows you to verify the zk-proofs of your sismoConnect Application onchain.

-Here is the link to the full documentation of the library: [zkConnect onchain verifier](https://docs.sismo.io/sismo-docs/technical-documentation/zkconnect/zkconnect-solidity-library-verify-on-chain-soon)
+Here is the link to the full documentation of the library: [sismoConnect onchain verifier](https://docs.sismo.io/sismo-docs/technical-documentation/sismo-connect/solidity-library)

-You can learn more on zkConnect [here](https://docs.sismo.io/sismo-docs/readme/zkconnect).
+You can learn more on sismoConnect [here](https://docs.sismo.io/sismo-docs/readme/sismo-connect).

 ## License